 - Use full fat cream cheese.
 The low-fat version just sinks into the batter and you don’t get to see that beautiful layer.

-- This recipe makes 9 jumbo cupcakes, or approximately 12 regular sized cupcakes.
+- Adjust baking time if making regular sized cupcakes.
+This recipe makes 9 jumbo cupcakes, or approximately 12 regular sized cupcakes.
 Make sure you reduce the baking time if you make smaller cupcakes.

 Why add hot water to the batter?